Tuesday, 27 September 2011

 Planet of Fire written by Peter Grimwade and directed by Fiona Cumming

-This story in a nutshell: The Master has been cut down to size, Turlough is reminded of home and Peri causes a lot of horny young Doctor Who fans to think very bad thoughts…
+This story in a nutshell: The Master has been cut down to size, Turlough is reminded of home and Peri causes a lot of horny young Doctor Who fans to think some very bad thoughts…

-Open Honest Face: When the first line out of our heroes mouth is one this laughable (‘Daleks, I sometimes think those mutated misfits…’) you might think we are in for a troubling ride but it is so refreshing to have a fifth Doctor story without Tegan dogging his steps I actually find this one of Peter Davison’s stronger performances.
+Open Honest Face: When the first line out of our heroes mouth is one this laughable (‘Daleks, I sometimes think those mutated misfits…’) you might think we are in for a troubling ride but it is so refreshing to have a fifth Doctor story without Tegan dogging his steps that I find this one of Peter Davison’s stronger performances.
 He seems perfectly comfortable with his decision to leave the show and embraces the holiday mood of this piece, kicking back and enjoying the adventure.
 I love the shot of him sitting by the quayside enjoying a glass of water and taking in the ambience.
-Peter Davison manages with one look of horror to suggest what a nightmare it is to have the Master on the scene better than Fiona Cumming has managed with a whole episode of dealing with the ham fisted bun vendor!
-The Doctor seems to have been taken a few counselling lesson as he attacks Kamelion psychologically, using metaphor to cut his link with the Master.
+Peter Davison manages with one look of horror to suggest what a nightmare it is to have the Master back on the scene better than Fiona Cumming has managed with a whole episode of dealing with the ham fisted bun vendor.
+The Doctor seems to have been taking a few counselling lessons as he attacks Kamelion psychologically, using metaphor to cut his link with the Master.
 The Doctor and Peri are kept apart until the climax of the story but it makes their scenes together worth waiting for.
 They spark off each other well, she is cheeky with him and he feels more like an old man in a young body than ever.
-I wouldn’t change the series between Sixie and Peri for anything (their chemistry is awesome) but it might have been interesting if this season had introduced Peri a little earlier so we could explore more stories with this duo.
-The look on Davison’s face as the Doctor apparently kills the Master is either one of regret or perhaps even the Doctor figures that his old friend has become such an embarrassing parody of his old self and needs to be put down like a sick dog.
+I wouldn’t change the next season with Sixie and Peri for anything (their chemistry is awesome) but it might have been interesting if this season had introduced Peri a little earlier so we could explore more stories with this duo.
+The look on Davison’s face as the Doctor apparently kills the Master is either one of regret or perhaps even the Doctor figures that his old friend has become such an embarrassing parody of his old self that he needs to be put down like a sick dog.

-How Utterly Evil: Its possibly the worst Master reveal of all time (its between this and The Kings Demons) – he giggles his way out of fairy dust and appears to have done a dreadful job of sticking on his fake moustache!
+How Utterly Evil: It's possibly the worst Master reveal of all time (it's between this and The Kings Demons) as he giggles his way out of fairy dust and appears to have done a dreadful job of sticking on his fake moustache!
 ‘You will come with me or you will remain in the TARDIS…dead!’ is just about the funniest line the Master has ever said.
 You’ve really lost your touch, mate.
-And a polystyrene block bounces off his head!
+A polystyrene block bounces off his head.
 Was the idea to make the Master look as ridiculous as possible in this story?
 ‘You will be cremated…alive!’ are the sort of lines that a character spits when he has not only jumped the shark but given the ocean a wide berth too.
-Add ‘Infinitely superior, as I am to that galactic philanthropist!’ to the list too.
+Add ‘Infinitely superior, as I am to that galactic philanthropist!’ to the list.
 Remember when the Master was the epitome of cool during the Pertwee era, puffing on cigars in a chauffeur driven car and tossing out one-liners.
 Those days are long past.
 ‘Allow me to introduce the Tissue Compression Eliminator!’ he announces as though advertising the latest toy for Christmas.
 Why does this fella have to end every sentence on a threat… ‘You escaped from my slave but you will obey me…or die!’
 I can’t take him remotely seriously.
-The only thing that could possibly do to bang the last nail in the coffin is make him tiny and have Peri chase him with her shoe to comedy music.
+The only thing they could possibly do to bang the last nail in the coffin is make him tiny and have Peri chase him with her shoe to comedy music.
 Why exactly is the Master’s TARDIS black?
 Why would you advertise the fact that you are evil with interior decoration?
 Isn’t the satanic beard and all in one black jumpsuit enough?
-Like Kamelion the Master’s death can only be a blessed relief for a character that has become a pantomime villain and it is only down to Peter Davison’s incredible reaction that the moment has any pathos at all.
+Like Kamelion, the Master’s death can only be a blessed relief for a character that has become a pantomime villain and it is only down to Peter Davison’s incredible reaction that the moment has any pathos at all.
 ‘I’ll give you anything in creation!’ he screams, about to burn to a crisp.
 How exactly?
 And spare me the thought of the two of them turning out to be brothers – thank goodness that line was never completed.
-Never fear the Master will be back next year with no explanation as to his survival (except ‘I’m indestructible, the whole universe knows that!’) and this time demeaned even further as he plays second fiddle to a spanking new renegade Time Lord that kicks him in the bollocks when he gets on her nerves.
+Never fear, the Master will be back next year with no explanation as to his survival (except ‘I’m indestructible, the whole universe knows that!’) and this time demeaned even further as he plays second fiddle to a spanking new renegade Time Lord that kicks him in the bollocks when he gets on her nerves.

-The Bad: It seems quite unfair to pair off Peter Wyngarde (who can deliver his dialogue with a naturalism without any effort at all) with Edward Highmore (who is trying his damdest to give Malkon some credence and failing dismally).
-Malkon must join the long line of vacant and soppy leaders of alien planets in Doctor Who- he joins the ranks with Queen Thalira from The Monster of Peladon and Vena from Timelash.
-Dallas Adams has a bit of trouble too but then he is shoehorned into a troubled role of the disapproving stepfather with lines like ‘Dammit Peri!’).
+The Bad: It seems quite unfair to pair off Peter Wyngarde (who can deliver his dialogue with a naturalism without any effort at all) with Edward Highmore (who is trying his damnedest to give Malkon some credence and failing dismally).
+Malkon must join the long line of vacant and soppy leaders of alien planets in Doctor Who - he joins the ranks with Queen Thalira from The Monster of Peladon and Vena from Timelash.
+Dallas Adams has a bit of trouble too but then he is shoehorned into a troubled role of the disapproving stepfather with lines like ‘Dammit Peri!’
 Remember when the Doctor thought the idea of letting people into the TARDIS was a terrifying prospect?
 Clearly he has gotten over that fear in this incarnation since he is happy to let entire crowds visit in Black Orchid, The Awakening and Planet of Fire.
-I love how in all three of these stories there is no time to deal with anybody’s reaction to this machine that is bigger on the inside than the outside so we get a couple of seconds worth of shocked faces and then the plot moves on.
-It is such lazy writing (or should that be lazy script editing) its inclusion (which wasn’t needed at all) defies belief.
+I love how in all three of these stories there is no time to deal with anybody’s reaction to a machine that is bigger on the inside than the outside so we get a couple of seconds worth of shocked faces and then the plot moves on.
+It is such lazy writing (or should that be lazy script-editing) that it's inclusion (which wasn’t needed at all) defies belief.
 How funny is it watching the Master and Peri play musical hide and seek when they head underground?
 Does Timanov commit suicide at the end?
 All we see is him stroll over to the fire whilst everybody is evacuating.
 It is a disappointingly casual and ambiguous end for a character that has been so dominant throughout.

 The Caves of Androzani written by Robert Holmes and directed by Graeme Harper